lefticus/presentations/CrazyEasyScriptingWithChaiScript.md

     - 64bit / 32bit
     - AddressSanitizer / ThreadSanitizer
     - MSVC's Static Analyzer / cppcheck
- - Thread safe by default
+ - Thread safe by default (20% perf boost if disabled)
  - Crazy easy to use